-To detect the Quality of Experience of users accessing content using Desktop-as-a-Service (DaaS) solutions through thin-client connections, at the repository we consider statistical classification techniques to infer on-the-fly the application that runs inside the thin-client protocols.

-The repository collects the features of packets of the thin-client connection as periodically sent by the probes.
-Given that information, the algorithm combines such information with the actual network conditions along the path, such as the Round Trip Time (RTT) and the available bandwidth of the connection, again sent by the probes and collected at the repository.
+To detect the Quality of Experience of users accessing content using Desktop-as-a-Service (DaaS) solutions through thin-client connections, we consider statistical classification techniques to infer on-the-fly the application that runs inside the thin-client protocols, by passively observing features of packets of the thin-client connection.
+Given that information, we combine them with the actual network conditions along the path, such as the Round Trip Time (RTT) and the available bandwidth of the connection.
 A threshold-based algorithm is then able to infer users' QoE.